softwareasaservice/events/README.md

 	        send reminder to write post2
 	creating event users[user1][app/post.created]
 		end of workflow

+All times in this example have been made in seconds but you can very well replace it with `1d`, `7d` or minutes/seconds/days/weeks/months as you see fit.

-## Code for example workflow with 5 automations
+## Code for the example workflow of 5 automations

 	var Events = require('@softwareasaservice/events').Events;